hallowf/pygta5-ai/src/tests/Notes.md

 2. Keyboard inspite having the known limitation: `Other applications, such as some games, may register hooks that swallow all key events.
 In this case keyboard will be unable to report events` it still seems to work with gta5
 3. Websockets seem to really fast sending data
+4. Capturing data and saving it to a file locally is inneficient if not done properly
+ - the main thread hangs and sometimes it might lag your system depending on the data lenght and your hardware
+ - however sending the data over the network with a post request or a socket would leave that problem to the other computer
+  * this might bring some issues if the socket / api hangs but if the client handles those cases it's still a viable option